-If you have accused of unlawfully restraining someone in Harris County, Montgomery County, Fort Bend County, Waller County or Brazoria County, contact the law offices of James G. Sullivan and Associates.
+If you have accused of unlawfully restraining someone in Harris County, Fort Bend County, or Waller County, contact the law offices of James G. Sullivan and Associates.
 We are experienced defense lawyers in northwest Houston who will make every effort to help you receive the best outcome for your particular case.
 Call (281) 546-6428 for a free phone consultation and case evaluation, the first step in providing you a strong defense.

 Serving Houston, Cypress, Sugar Land, Clear Lake, Pasadena, La Porte, Missouri City, Friendswood, Richmond, Hempstead, Humble, Tomball, Bellaire, Deer Park, Katy and other communities in Harris County, Fort Bend County, and Waller County.

 Our Houston criminal lawyers defend clients charged with crimes in district courts and county criminal courts, including domestic violence (assault of a family member), drug possession or drug delivery, violent crimes, and juvenile delinquency.